• Skip to Content

 The undergraduate Bachelor of Arts degree in Art Therapy provides students with foundational skills and preparation for graduate work in the high-demand field of art therapy.
 Students are reminded that the minimum educational requirement to become a licensed art therapist is a Master’s degree in art therapy.
 This BA program allows students to explore a variety of psychology, counseling, and therapeutic artmaking coursework necessary for continued education in the field of art therapy.
 Students are required to complete a minor in Human Services which affords them the opportunity to learn valuable interpersonal skills and engage in community-based art practice.
 They must also maintain a GPA of 2.75 or higher to continue in the program and pass all required ART, ARHS, COUN, and PSYC courses with a grade of C- or higher.

-Students must meet the requirements for University admission.
-There are no additional entrance requirements (e.g., portfolio review) for the Bachelor of Arts programs in Art History and Museum Professions, Art Therapy, or Game Design and Interactive Media.
+• Students must meet the requirements for University admission.
+There are no additional entrance requirements (e.g., portfolio review) for the Bachelor of Arts programs in Art Therapy.

-For further information, please consult the College's website or call the College's Recruitment Office at (304) 293-4339.
-Applicants can also visit the School of Art and Design's website or phone the School office at (304) 293-2552.
+• For further information, please consult the College website or call the College Recruitment Office at (304) 293-4339.
+Applicants can also visit the School of Art and Design website or call the School office at (304) 293-2552.

 Major Code: 3702